The kaon off-shell generalized parton distributions and transverse momentum dependent parton distributions: The off-shell GPDs

 \subsection{The Off-shell Kaon GPDs}

-In the NJL model, the kaon off-shell GPDs are illustrated in Fig. \ref{GPD}.
-Here, $p$ represents the initial kaon momentum, while $p^{\prime}$ denotes the final kaon momentum.
-In the case of off-shell conditions where \( p^2 \neq p^{\prime 2} \neq m_K^2 \), the kinematics and related quantities pertinent to this process are defined as follows:
+GPDs are currently undergoing extensive examination across a variety of models and theoretical frameworks~\cite{Mezrag:2023nkp,Siddikov:2025tjo}.
+Within the NJL model, the kaon off-shell GPDs are depicted in Figure \ref{GPD}, where $p$ and $p^{\prime}$ represent the initial and final kaon momenta, respectively.
+For the off-shell case with \( p^2 \neq p^{\prime 2} \neq m_K^2 \), the relevant kinematic variables are defined as follows:

 where $\xi$ represents the skewness parameter, and $n$ denotes the light-cone four-vector defined as $n=(1,0,0,-1)$ in the context of light-cone coordinates

 for any four-vector \( v^+ \), it can be defined in light-cone coordinates as follows: